 Why did you decide to rebrand the podcast?

 First of all, I think the name of the podcast was hard to remember.
 The original idea was descriptive of the podcast’s nature, Raw stood for honest; Urban for Tokyo; Mobile for our van, but the audience couldn’t remember the name.
 I also wanted the podcast’s name to reflect what the show is really about: a community of people; not just me.
 In addition, after my original co-host’s departure, I thought it was about time to change the podcast’s name.

 What do you want to achieve in the future with your podcast?

 There was a big jump in listeners from the first year to second and I hope it will continue to grow.
 I’m just going to keep it going and see what happens.

 My last question is about kokusaika or internationalization in Japan.
 What do you think about it?

 Of course, there are positive and negative things about it.
 However, I believe that foreigners can help Japan to grow economically and socially.
-Japanese is a homogeneous society but I’ve seen how they can benefit from a thriving international community.
+Japan is a homogeneous society but I’ve seen how they can benefit from a thriving international community.
 There are even Japanese who feel more inspired in a diverse community.
 So I’ve also expanded my range of guests to Japanese people too, because they’re also apart of Tokyo’s international community.
 My only requirement is that they speak English. lol

 You can listen to Tokyo Speaks podcast here or any podcast platform you prefer.